The Absolute Best Time to Visit New Orleans

 July

-During July, New Orleans has one of the biggest Independence Day celebrations in the country.
-Regardless of whether you are in Jackson Square, Algiers point, or Crescent Park, you can see some amazing fireworks celebrations.
+During July, New Orleans has one of the biggest Independence Daycelebrations in the country.
+Regardless of whether you are in Jackson Square, Algiers Point, or Crescent Park, you can see some amazing fireworks celebrations.
 Typically, the celebration lasts the entire weekend, and there are some major performers who come to New Orleans for a July 4th celebration as well.
 Diana Ross and Prince have performed in the past.
+Thunderstorms are common during this time of year and the city suffers from high humidity, so be sure to plan plenty of indoor activities to mitigate this.

 August

-If you decide to visit in August, there are lots of celebrations that take place.
+If you decide to visit during the height of the summer heat, there are lots of celebrations that take place.
 One of the biggest events is the Satchmo Summerfest.
 This is a festival that has been entirely designed to celebrate the life of Louis Armstrong.
 It takes place during the first weekend in August, and it is a celebration that lasts 3 days.
 Some of the best performers in the world will come to New Orleans in August to participate in the celebration.

 September

 In September, the weather starts to cool off, and Restaurant Week takes place.
-This is important for those who love food because it is an opportunity for you to enjoy a significant discount on food prices.
+This is important for those who love food because it is an opportunity for you to enjoy a significant discount on food prices at some of New Orleans best restaurants.
 There is also a major Irish Festival that takes place in New Orleans during September.
 Therefore, you will have plenty of opportunities to enjoy some delicious food and amazing celebrations.

 October